ACT DR6 Insights on the Inflationary Attractor models and Reheating: Abstract

 \section{Abstract}

 We investigate the observational constraints on $\alpha$-attractor inflationary models and their post-inflationary reheating dynamics in light of the latest CMB data from ACT DR6 combined with Planck18, BICEP/$Keck$ 2018, and DESI (collectively denoted P-ACT-LB-BK18).
-Focusing on both E- and T-type attractor potentials, we analyze how inflationary observables—namely the scalar spectral index $n_s$ and the tensor-to-scalar ratio $r$—are indirectly influenced by reheating parameters such as the reheating temperature $T_{\text{RH}}$, the inflaton equation-of-state $w_\phi$, and the inflaton's couplings to Starndard Model particles.
-We incorporate indirect constraints from the overproduction of primordial gravitational waves (PGWs), particularly via $\Delta N_{\rm eff}$ bounds on BBN, which become significant for stiff post-inflationary dynamics .
-Our results show that E-models permit a wide range of reheating scenarios, including matter-like reheating ($w_\phi = 0$), while T-models are viable only for $w_\phi \gtrsim 0.44$.
-We derive bounds on inflaton–Standard Model couplings for both decay and scattering channels and identify parameter regimes compatible with recent ACT data for successful reheating.
-These findings establish a robust connection between inflationary theory, thermal history, and particle phenomenology, and provide predictive targets for future CMB missions.
+Focusing on both E- and T-type attractor potentials, we analyze how inflationary observables, namely the scalar spectral index $n_s$ and the tensor-to-scalar ratio $r$, are indirectly influenced by reheating parameters such as the reheating temperature $T_{\text{RH}}$, the inflaton equation of state $w_\phi$, and consequently the inflaton’s couplings to Standard Model (SM) particles.
+We incorporate constraints from primordial gravitational wave (PGW) overproduction via $\Delta N_{\rm eff}$ bounds, which are particularly relevant for stiff post-inflationary dynamics.
+Additionally, we include theoretical constraints from Coleman--Weinberg (CW) one-loop radiative corrections, which impose an upper bound on the couplings, as well as inflaton self-resonance, a non-perturbative effect that can occur even in the absence of inflaton--SM interactions and imposes a strong lower limit, particularly significant for $1/3 \lesssim w_\phi \lesssim 0.7$.
+Our analysis shows that E-models allow a broad range of reheating scenarios, including matter-like reheating ($w_\phi = 0$), whereas the T-model yields more restrictive results and remains viable only for $w_\phi > 1/2$ for all three non-gravitational interaction channels, $\phi \to \bar{f}f$, $\phi \to bb$, and $\phi\phi \to bb$ are considered.
+For stiffer equations of state, an intermediate coupling window survives, bounded from above by CW corrections or $2\sigma$ observational limits, and from below by the combined PGW and self-resonance constraints.
+We derive updated bounds on inflaton couplings for both decay and scattering channels and identify parameter regions consistent with successful perturbative reheating.
+These results establish a robust connection between inflationary dynamics, reheating physics, and particle interactions, and provide concrete targets for upcoming precision CMB observations.

 \black